Serving custom headers from static sites on CloudFront/S3 with Lambda@Edge

 This requires an always-on EC2 host to function as an origin server.
 Since the whole point of the S3/CloudFront sandwich is to not run servers, this is less than ideal.

 At re:Invent 2016, AWS introduced Lambda@Edge.
-This is new functionality that glues Lambda functions into the request/response path for CloudFront distributions at the CDN edge.
-This functionality is currently in beta, and will launch sometime in the future.
-I strongly recommend watching the re:Invent session video for much more detail.
+This functionality glues Lambda functions into the request/response path for CloudFront distributions at the CDN edge.
+I strongly recommend watching the re:Invent 2016 session video for much more detail.

 At the moment Lambda@Edge functions are extremely limited, as the CloudFront PoPs don’t have the computational capacity of larger AWS regions, and functions shouldn’t be allowed to interrupt the request flow for too long.
 In particular: